Origin and History

 In January 1757, the regiment was garrisoning Béthune.
-In March 1757, it left for Bruxelles then joined the army of Prince de Soubise in Stockheim.
-On April 3 1757, the regiment was assigned to the Corps of six battalions blockading the Duchy of Gueldre, it occupied Kevelau and Retten.
-It took part to the capture of Wesel and Juliers.
+In March 1757, it left for Bruxelles then joined the army of the Prince de Soubise in Stockheim.
+On April 3, the regiment was assigned to the Corps of six battalions blockading the Duchy of Gueldre, it occupied Kevelau and Retten.
+It took part in the capture of Wesel and Juliers.
 From April 27 to June 17, the regiment was part of the Reserve under the Prince de Soubise.
-On July 26, the regiment was at the battle of Hastenbeck where it supported the leading columns of the left wing.
+On July 26, the regiment was at the Battle of Hastenbeck where it supported the leading columns of the left wing.
 On August 16, the regiment was among the force sent by the Duc de Richelieu to occupy the Duchy of Brunswick who had submitted to the French domination.
 It was detached to Wolfenbüttel under M. de Voyer.
 It was then transferred to the Army of Saxony under Soubise.
-On November 5 1757, the regiment took part to the battle of Rossbach where it was brigaded with Provence Infanterie in the Reserve under Broglie.
+On November 5, the regiment took part in the Battle of Rossbach where it was brigaded with Provence Infanterie in the Reserve under Broglie.
 During this battle, it suffered heavy losses, including its colonel.
-At the end of the year, it took its winter quarters at Lippstadt, in the fourth line of the French Army.
+At the end of the year, it took its winter-quarters at Lippstadt, in the fourth line of the French Army.

 In 1758, the regiment was sent back to France where it was assigned to the protection of the coasts.

 In 1761, the regiment was sent to Germany to reinforce the Prince de Soubise's army.
-On July 16, it took part to the battle of Vellinghausen.
+On July 16, it took part in the Battle of Vellinghausen.

-In June 1762, the regiment participated to the engagement of Grebenstein.
-On September 20, it took part to the capture of the Castle of Amöneberg.
+In June 1762, the regiment participated in the engagement of Grebenstein.
+On September 20, it took part in the capture of the Castle of Amöneberg.

 At the end of the war, the regiment was stationed in Nîmes.